 I work on a banding wheel, which helps me to move around the form with a direct and intentional speed in my gesture (2).
 After the slip is applied, I use the lines as a type of grid or base for my altering.
 I first alter the belly by pushing out the form with my finger between each slip line (3).
 I am looking for a constant interaction between form and surface by pushing the form out through the surface lines.
 This process creates a sense of volume that celebrates generosity and strength.
 I then alter the lip of the form by pinching, pulling, and stretching the clay in an upward motion between the slip lines (4).
 This creates an undulating lip that accentuates the areas of the volume that were previously pushed outward (5).

-In this fantastic compilation, we treat you to four handbuilding techniques excerpted from four of our most popular videos.
 Discover the creative ways Sandi Pierantozzi, Amy Sanders, Jeremy Randall and Lisa Naples approach a slab of clay to create unique forms that incorporate a variety of techniques.
-With four experts sharing diverse approaches to form and texture, this video's a bargain starting at $19.97!
+Our compilation DVD Handbuilding: Texture & Surface gives you the workshop experience of watching experts demonstrate their trademark techniques without even leaving your house!

 When glazing for the soda kiln, I feel my forms are best enhanced with sprayed flashing slips.
 The spraying gives me a chance to accent the pushed out areas of the form by layering the flashing slips in a circular motion.
 The push outs are highlighted slightly through this process and then are enhanced in the soda firing as well (6).
 I do not leave it up to the soda kiln to do the magic; I set my soda fired pottery up for as much success as possible.